 Doing certain tricks also doesn’t need extremely grippy wheels.
 Narrow wheels offer a limited amount of grip, and they experience much less friction.
 That’s why pro skaters love them.

 Wider skateboard wheels, on the other hand, provide a bit more grip than narrower ones do.
 In addition, they’re sturdier and offer a lot more balance.
 While you may use wider wheels for various tricks, they’re not as responsive to agile tricks as their narrower counterparts are.
 Plus, they’re not as fast.
 Use wide wheels for your everyday commute and beginner skateboarding tricks.

-Final Thoughts on Types of Skateboard Wheels
+Different Types of Skateboard Wheels

 You’ve interacted with different kinds of skateboard wheels.
 I’m sure you can choose what’s best for you for different skating situations.
 Whether you’re into powerslides, ollieing, racing, carving, skatepark, or street skating, you can now choose your wheels with confidence.